DPI-WE/launch-plans/roles/2023_07_JOHN_DEERE_SOFTWARE_ENGINEER_JDEP_ELECTRIFICATION_APPRENTICE.md

 - **Data Tools (Tableau, Databricks):** Important for creating interactive dashboards and data visualization tools to track performance metrics and trends.
 - **C++/C and Embedded Systems Knowledge (CAN-BUS protocols):** Valuable for understanding how data flows between devices and ensuring seamless integration of software with hardware.

-## Additional skills and competencies:
+## Additional skills and competencies

 - **Strengthen Your Mathematics and Statistics Skills:** A deep understanding of statistical techniques and mathematical modeling is essential for data-driven roles.
 - **Build Proficiency in Data Tools and Programming Languages:** Python, SQL, and data visualization tools like Tableau will be your go-to resources for analysis and presentation.